-Summary 2020 — Pennsylvania
+Summary 2021 — Pennsylvania

 Innovative Programming Conducted and Educational Resources Developed

-- Updated Ag Lab Lesson Extension Resources
+Updated Ag Lab Lesson extension resources.

 Major Program Impacts or Outcomes

-50,935 students, grades k-8, were educated last year in the Mobile Ag Ed Science Lab, with pre/post surveys showing a 10% increase in agricultural literacy.
+- 60,935 students, grades k-8, were educated last year in the Mobile Ag Ed Science Lab, with pre/post surveys showing a 10% increase in agricultural literacy.

-36,000 students, K-2, met a member of Pennsylvania's agricultural community while learning about where their food comes from through an ag accurate book and activity as part of our 4th Annual PA Ag Literacy Week program.
+- 36,000 students, K-2, met a member of Pennsylvania's agricultural community while learning about where their food comes from through an ag accurate book and activity as part of our 5th Annual PA Ag Literacy Week program.

-Pre/Post assessments of the 110 Ag Institute participants showed an increase in their ag awareness, including an increase of 15% in the highest pre and post assessments.
-The pre/post opinion question of "Do you have the knowledge and tools to incorporate agriculture into your classroom" went from 60% pre to 100% post.
+- Pre/Post assessments of the 110 Ag Institute participants showed an increase in their ag awareness, including an increase of 15% in the highest pre and post assessments.
+The pre/post opinion question of "Do you have the knowledge and tools to incorporate agriculture into your classroom?" went from 60% pre to 100% post.

 Program Leader Biosketch